This article is yours one-stop guide on developing document management system. Content is based on Acropolium’s experience in Logistics.

 Version control

-Document management & paperwork automation systems offer powerful functionalities that enable businesses to increase productivity and reduce costs.
+Document management and paperwork automation systems offer powerful functionalities that enable businesses to increase productivity and reduce costs.
 If your needs go beyond the standard functionality of off-the-shelf software, outsourcing the development of a custom solution is usually the best option.

-Components of software solutions
+Components of eDMS Solutions

 Metadata